 Chase offers auto loans for both new and used cars purchased through a dealer within Chase’s network.
 Commercial vehicles, vehicles older than 10 years, and vehicles with more than 120,000 miles are not eligible.
-Chase also doesn’t provide loans for motorcycles or RVs, or for vehicles that will be used as taxis or for Uber or Lyft.
+Chase also doesn’t provide loans for motorcycles, RVs, or vehicles that will be used as taxis or for Uber or Lyft.

 Loans start at a minimum of $4,000.
-Maximum loans top out at $600,000, which is significantly higher than the maximum amounts offered by other auto loan providers.
+The maximum loan amount tops out at $600,000, which is significantly higher than the maximum amounts offered by other auto loan providers.

 You can also explore refinancing your current auto loan with Chase.

-Chase also offers a payment calculator that can help you to both estimate your monthly payments and determine just how much interest you’ll pay during the life of your loan.
-This information is valuable when you’re first shopping around for auto loans and can help you to decide just how much you can afford to spend on a vehicle.
+Chase also offers a payment calculator that can help you estimate your car payment and determine just how much interest you’ll pay during the life of your loan.
+This information is valuable when you’re first shopping around for auto loans and can help you decide just how much you can afford to spend on a vehicle.

 There are no application fees when applying for a car loan from Chase Bank.
-Loans for purchases from dealerships in Indiana or Ohio will carry a $195 origination fee.
+However, car loans for purchases from dealerships in Indiana or Ohio will carry a $195 origination fee.

 - Loan discounts: If you’re a Chase Private Client, you’ll enjoy a 0.25% discount on your interest rate for a new or used car loan.
 Chase Private Clients must have an average daily balance of $250,000 or more in personal or business accounts and investments.

-- Refinancing discounts: If you’re refinancing an existing car loan, you can get a 0.25% rate discount if you already have a Chase checking account.
+- Auto loan refinancing discounts: If you’re refinancing an existing car loan, you can get a 0.25% rate discount if you already have a Chase checking account.
 And if you’re also a Chase Private Client, you’ll enjoy this discount in addition to the 0.25% Chase Private Client discount.

 Chase Auto Finance Reviews